+The cervix measures around 2–3 centimeters in length.
+It is a tubular pathway between the vagina and the uterine body with regulated passage.
 The cervical glands produce mucus that changes during the menstrual cycle to act as a barrier or a transport medium to sperms dependent on the viscosity of the mucus.
-The mucin also prevents bacteria from reaching the endometrial cavity.
+The mucin also prevents bacteria from reaching the uterine cavity.
 During pregnancy a cervical mucus plug is formed that seals the cervical canal.
 At time of labour, the normally narrow cervix is dilated to approximately 10 cm, by softening and increasing the elasticity in the cervical stroma.
-The transcriptome analysis shows that 71% (n=13877) of all human proteins (n=19613) are expressed in the cervix and 154 of these genes show an elevated expression in cervix compared to other tissue types.
+Transcriptome analysis shows that 76% (n=14959) of all human proteins (n=19670) are expressed in the cervix and 131 of these genes show an elevated expression in cervix compared to other tissue types.

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in cervix as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in cervix as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in cervix as well as in all other tissues.

-154 genes show some level of elevated expression in the cervix compared to other tissues.
+As shown in Figure 1, 131 genes show some level of elevated expression in cervix compared to other tissues.
 The three categories of genes with elevated expression in cervix compared to other organs are shown in Table 1.